Binghamton-University-Table-Tennis/website/README.md

 ### Club Attendance
 To keep track of attendance for a practice, use the Club Attendance table.
 Simply ask members to enter their first and last name.

+### Color Scheme
+Change the colors for the header/footer and text throughout the site.

 ### EBoard
 Here, you can update who the current EBoard members are.
 You can choose from several positions and assign them to specific people.
 This information will be displayed on the contact page.